Working With Files and Directories

 For example, let’s find the lines that contain the word ‘the’.
 We can combine

-to find the lines that contain the word ‘the’ and -n
+the option -w to find the lines that contain the word ‘the’ and -n to number the lines that match:

 $ grep -nw "the" haiku.txt